thenaterhood/pi-crust/README.md

 A collection of wrappers to make working with the Raspberry Pi GPIO interface more efficient.

+To install, clone or download the repository and run `python setup.py install`.

 Raspi Parallel GPIO
 ---------------
 This class provides a parallel output on an array of pins, as well as